ethereum/ethereum-org-website/src/content/nft/index.md

 To clarify a few things:

-- By pressing the button to create or buy an NFT you are not directly releasing carbon into the atmosphere.
 - NFTs aren't directly increasing the carbon footprint of Ethereum.
+- The way Ethereum keeps your funds and assets secure is currently energy-intensive but it's about to improve.
+- Once improved, Ethereum's carbon footprint will 99.98% better, making it more energy efficient than many existing industries.

-Here's where things are going to get a little technical, but bear with us...
+To explain, things are going to get a little more technical, but bear with us...

 ### Don't blame it on the NFTs

-The whole NFT ecosystem works because Ethereum is decentralized and tamper-proof.
+The whole NFT ecosystem works because Ethereum is decentralized and secure.

-Decentralized meaning you and everyone else can verify you own something without trusting or granting custody to a centralized third party who can impose their own rules at will.
+Decentralized meaning you and everyone else can verify you own something.
+All without trusting or granting custody to a third party who can impose their own rules at will.
 It also means your NFT is portable across many different products and markets.

-Tamper-proof meaning no one can copy/paste your NFT or steal it.
+Secure meaning no one can copy/paste your NFT or steal it.

-These qualities of Ethereum makes digitally owning unique items and monetising your content fairly possible.
+These qualities of Ethereum makes digitally owning unique items and getting a fair price for your content possible.
+But it comes at a cost.
 Blockchains like Bitcoin and Ethereum are energy intensive right now because it takes a lot of energy to preserve these qualities.
 If it was easy to rewrite Ethereum's history to steal NFTs or cryptocurrency, the system collapses.

 <!-- [Need: how do centralized systems do this and why is it worse?]
  -->

-#### The work in minting an NFT
+#### The work in minting your NFT

 When you mint an NFT, a few things have to happen: